Fast Processing and Querying of 170TB of Genomics Data via a Repeated And Merged BloOm Filter (RAMBO): Introduction

 \section{Introduction}

-Whole-genome shotgun sequencing (WGS) of microbial genomes is now a standard component of any comparative genomic study.
-It has been used in countless settings from foodborne outbreak tracking \cite{stevens2017public} to infectious disease diagnostics \cite{snitkin2012tracking}.
-However, as DNA sequencing has become standard \cite{goodwin2016coming}, genome sequence data has doubled in size every 2 years and is likely to grow at an increasing pace~\cite{b3} \cite{schatz2013dna}.
-Owing to this exponential increase, it is computationally prohibitive to search these vast archives for DNA sequences of interest.
-It is beyond doubt that an efficient and fast search functionality across all genomic datasets, would facilitate quick identification of already-sequenced organisms that are highly similar to an outbreak strains.
+The availability of genomic data facilitates necessary biological research like cancer genomics, vaccine development and immunization, infection tracking, early diagnosis and treatments, structural variant analyses, and more \cite{stevens2017public} \cite{snitkin2012tracking}.
+Recent advances in DNA sequencing technologies have both increased the throughput and decreased the cost of reading the DNA sequence of organisms and microbial communities of interest.
+While this has broadened the horizons of biological research, it poses new challenges for computational biologists.
+Thanks to these advancements, genome sequence data has doubled in size every 2 years and is likely to grow at an increasing pace~\cite{b3, schatz2013dna}.
+The European Nucleotide Archive (ENA) and NCBI Archive already contain petabytes of data.
+It has become computationally prohibitive to search these vast archives for DNA sequences of interest.
+Efficient and frugal search functionality across all available genomic and metagenomic datasets is significant to public health.
+It would enable quick identification of already-sequenced organisms that are highly similar to an outbreak strain.

-The similarity of the sequence search problem with the problem of web search, both in terms of objective and scale, has triggered a flurry of ideas borrowed from the information retrieval community.
-In the seminal work on BLAST~\cite{altschul1990basic}, also popularly known as the Google of biological research, the authors provided the first attempt to align sequences in a database using efficient search trees.
+The DNA sequence search problem is analogous to Document Retrieval.
+Given a query gene strand, we are expected to retrieve the whole gene sequence that contains it (Figure \ref{fig:problemSc}).
+The search results are critical for a variety of genomic research and analysis tasks.
+Its similarities with the problem of web search, in terms of both objective and scale, have triggered a flurry of ideas borrowed from the information retrieval community \cite{ondov2016mash, crainiceanu2013bloofi}.
+In the seminal work BLAST~\cite{altschul1990basic}, a popular search platform for biological databases, the authors provided the first attempt to search over large databases.
 However, the method does not scale to large query datasets \cite{altschul1990basic} due to the reliance on computationally expensive local sequence alignment.
-In general, index construction time and query time become prohibitive for early Bioinformatics tools when applied to modern databases, whose size is still growing on a daily basis.

-Compressive-sensing and MinHash based approaches have also been applied to global sequence comparison~\cite{loh2012compressive} \cite{ondov2016mash} and have recently been extended to containment~\cite{koslicki2019improving} \cite{ondov2019mash}.
-However, these computational approaches require an index of known sequences, and were not designed to return individual reads or subsequences that comprise a query sequence.
-Rather, they search for known genes or genomes within vast databases.
+On the other hand, traditional approaches such as the inverted index~\cite{croft2010search} cannot quickly index large-scale data without violating memory constraints.